Bayswater (Vic.)

 Recent residential development output has been above average within Bayswater when compared nationally

-This suggests new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction cost of new dwellings was $429,000, higher than regional norms but reflecting quality-focused development.
-Commercial development approvals totaled $36.2 million in FY-26, indicating robust local business investment.
-Compared to Greater Melbourne, Bayswater's construction is 21.0% above the regional average per person over the past five years.
-This balance supports buyer choice and current property values.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average expected construction cost value of new dwellings is $429,000, which is somewhat higher than regional norms, reflecting quality-focused development.
+In FY-26, commercial development approvals totaling $36.2 million have been recorded, suggesting robust local business investment.
+Compared to Greater Melbourne, Bayswater shows elevated construction activity, with 22.0% above the regional average per person over the five-year period.
+This balances buyer choice while supporting current property values.

-New development consists of 33.0% detached houses and 67.0% medium and high-density housing, a shift from the area's existing housing (currently 62.0% houses).
-This trend offers accessible entry options for downsizers, investors, and entry-level buyers.
-Bayswater has around 166 people per approval, indicating a developing area.
-By 2041, it is expected to grow by 1,578 residents (AreaSearch's latest quarterly estimate).
+New development in Bayswater consists of 34.0% detached houses and 66.0% medium to high-density housing.
+This shift from the area's existing housing, which is currently 62.0% houses, indicates decreasing availability of developable sites and reflects changing lifestyles and demand for more diverse, affordable housing options.
+Bayswater has around 165 people per approval, indicating a developing area.
+According to AreaSearch's latest quarterly estimate, the area is expected to grow by 1,399 residents through to 2041.
 Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development